aaaaaa123456789/bsp/specification.md

 2. Read three bytes and interpret them as a 24-bit big-endian unsigned value.
 If this value is equal to `0x454f46` (which happens to be the ASCII string `EOF`), the patch is done (and the variable passed to the `ipspatch` instruction must be set to the address that would be read next); otherwise, continue with the next step.
 3. Add this value to the current file pointer to determine where to begin writing.
-(Note that this is specific to this specification, and not part of the IPS format itself.)
+(Note that this step is specific to this specification, and not part of the IPS format itself.)
 4. Read two bytes and interpret them as a 16-bit big-endian unsigned value; this is the amount of data to write.
 5. If the value read in the previous step is not zero, read as many bytes as that value indicates and write those bytes (in the same order) to the file buffer at the position calculated in step 3; then go back to step 2.